qiufengcute/StudyMod/README.md

 - Players who want exciting challenges in survival mode
 - Server owners looking for fun mini-games
 - Players who enjoy quiz and knowledge games
 - Modpack creators needing simple but engaging content

+---

+## ⚠️ Important for Contributors
+If you intend to contribute code, **you MUST read**: [CONTRIBUTING.md](./CONTRIBUTING.md) Pay special attention to the hard requirements regarding the MCreator workflow.